Kenny King (running back)

-Kenneth Leon King (born March 7, 1957) is an American former professional football player who was a running back for seven seasons in the National Football League (NFL), mainly with the Oakland/Los Angeles Raiders.
+Kenneth Leon King (born March 7, 1957) is an American former professional football player who was a running back for seven seasons in the National Football League (NFL), primarily with the Oakland/Los Angeles Raiders.
+He played college football for the Oklahoma Sooners.
 He was a starter for the Raiders in Super Bowl XV and Super Bowl XVIII.

 High school

 Kenny King was one of the best running backs in Texas while at Clarendon High School.
 He was inducted into the Texas Panhandle Sports Hall of Fame in 2008.
 Kenny ran behind mean green Larry Shields, his fullback.

 College career

 After a stellar high school career, Kenny King played tailback and fullback at University of Oklahoma in the famed wishbone offense under Barry Switzer.
 King led the team in Rushing in 1976 with 791 yards on 141 carries for a 5.6 average; he also had 4 touchdowns.
 He shared the backfield with Heisman Trophy winner Billy Sims.